 * The CCPG waives enrollment fees for qualifying students who are California residents or students who qualify for the AB-540 Nonresident Tuition Exemption.
 In order to qualify for the SBCC Promise, students must apply for the CCPG; however, students are not required to meet the CCPG eligibility criteria.

-The SBCC Promise is open to any student who meets the eligibility requirements and is willing to make the necessary commitments.
-It is not automatic, nor is it mandatory.
-Students who would like to take advantage of the SBCC Promise can sign up during the registration process, or by clicking the “Sign Up” button below (Pipeline login is required):
+The SBCC Promise is not automatic, nor is it mandatory.
+Students who would like to take advantage of the SBCC Promise must sign up!
+(Pipeline login is required):